MCFE

 CREDIT TRANSFER

-Your LLN levels are assessed during your Pre-Training Review.
-The LLN assessment is an indicator of how your skills match the levels of the course.
+Your LLND levels are assessed during your Pre-Training Review.
+The LLND assessment is an indicator of how your skills match the levels of the course.
 The assessment helps us to determine what kind of support you might require to successfully complete the course.

 To successfully complete most training, you will need: